 High load notifications

 To conduct a security test, please notify us in advance via the Auth0 Support Center.
-Auth0 requires at least 1 week's (7 days') notice prior to your test's planned start date.
+Auth0 requires at least one week (seven days) notice prior to your test's planned start date.

 If the test is isolated to your infrastructure (that is, there will be no testing of Auth0 services), you do not need to notify Auth0.